CrumpLab/CrumpLab.github.io/courses/experimental/index.md

 ## Final exam

-The final exam is on Wednesday, 14th of December from 1-3pm in our regular classroom.
+The final exam is on Wednesday, 14th of December from 1-3pm, LOCATION IS TBD.

 [ download final exam review questions ](https://dl.dropboxusercontent.com/u/14462007/ExpPsych/Fall2016FinalReviewb.pdf)